 You also get the points you’d normally earn for paying with the right travel rewards card.
 And you can stack these in any combination!

-At the very least, you should get $1 back from Ibotta by clicking through their app and 10X Drop points by setting up Drop once and letting it go.
+At the very least, you should get points from Freebird by booking through their app and cashback by setting up Pei once and letting it go.
 Visa Local Offers is opt-in and automatic, so that’s easy as well if it’s available in your city.

 The other stuff – travel credits and extra credit card points – requires a little more planning, but man… if you can get a good stack going, the Uber savings are pretty great.